 Look at the repertoire that we got to hear at this year’s festival that happened this Saturday.
 The beginning was done with Nadaswaram.
 You could see some magical fingers playing the Shehnai.
 There was Padmanabha’s Veena recital that left the audience asking for more.
 There was Puje Kunita the folk dance of Karnataka that got the audience dancing to the traditional folk with Dhol.
 And there was Australian Jazz completely enthralling the space.
 There was Portuguese guitar group that had interesting compositions on Adivasis and their development programs.
 There were fusion groups who left you in complete awe.

-My most favourite performance was by Shabnam Virmani and Dipta Bhog, who sang the songs of Kabir in tradional Malwa style.
+My most favorite performance was by Shabnam Virmani and Dipta Bhog, who sang the songs of Kabir in traditional Malwa style.
 Shabnam was enchanting and was equally well supported by Dipta.
-She explained the verses of Kabir in simple English before she sang each piece, and then both of them sang with such ease and I was amazed at the way they were able to bring every emotion in their voice.
-The simplicity of their folk singing actually made a huge connect with the audience, even those who did not understand the language.
-Somewhere saying that we are all simple human beings at the core and somewhere down the line we have complicated ourselves.
+She explained the verses of Kabir in simple English before she sang each piece.
+And then both of them sang with such ease.
+I was amazed at the way they were able to bring every emotion in their voice.
+The simplicity of their folk singing actually made a huge connect with the audience.
+Even those who did not understand the language.
+Somewhere saying that we are all simply human beings at the core.
+And somewhere along the line, we have complicated ourselves.

-Nonetheless, congratulations to all those who organized, performed and participated.
+Nonetheless, congratulations to all those who organized performed and participated.
 I am already looking forward to the next festival.